Michaelcj10/Shorty-Histories/content/blog/joseph-plunkett/index.md

 title: Joseph Plunkett
 description: "A short history of the life of Joseph Mary Plunkett, his influence in the rising and his eventual execution."
 dob: "Commandant General"
-priority: 23
 date: "November 1887"
+tags: "#grace #fitzwilliamstreet #irb #commandantgeneral #proclamation"
+category: "1916 rising"
 ---

 Joseph Mary Plunkett was the son of [Horace Plunkett](https://en.wikipedia.org/wiki/Horace_Plunkett), a Papal Count.
 He was born in **Dublin** in 1887.
 If there was one renaissance man involved in the Easter Rising it was Joe Plunkett.
 He was also the youngest signatory of the Proclamation.

 ## His beginnings